torwhite/R-Intro/_episodes/02-syntax-operators.md

 - !x  NOT operation

 Please note that in R the Boolean values “TRUE” & “FALSE” can also be written as “T” &” F”.

+#### Function in R
+A key feature of R is functions.
+Functions are “self contained” modules of code that accomplish a specific task.
+Functions usually take in some sort of data structure (value, vector, dataframe etc.), process it, and return a result.
+The general usage for a function is the name of the function followed by parentheses:**function_name(input)**

+#### Comments in R
+Comments can be used to explain R code, and to make it more readable.
+It can also be used to prevent execution when testing alternative code.
+Comments starts with a **#** When executing the R-code, **R will ignore anything that starts with #**.

+Example:- **# This is a comment**
+"Hello World!"